vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 1. A pull request incrementing the available package versioning the package repository must be made by the package owner(s)
-1. End-to-end tests prescribed by the TCE team must pass
+1. End-to-end tests prescribed by the Tanzu Community Edition team must pass
-1. The TCE team must merge the change
+1. The Tanzu Community Edition team must merge the change